SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: Experimental Evaluation

-\paragraph{Ablation study} To study the contribution of different components of our method, we have modified MDM~\citep{tevet2022human} as our backbone to take our linguistic feature as input.
-This corresponds to \emph{SignDiffuse} in~\cref{tab:ablation}.
-For the study of our unique text-sign cross-modeling module, our baseline, \emph{SignVAE (Base)}, replaces the PLFG with a canonical pre-trained CLIP feature as input to the encoder.
-As shown in~\cref{tab:ablation}, our joint scheme utilizing the PLFG can significantly improve the prompt-motion consistency, resulting in an increase in \textbf{R-precision} and \textbf{MM-dist}.
+\paragraph{Ablation on PFLG} In order to study our unique text-sign cross-modeling module, we introduce a baseline, \emph{SignVAE (Base)}, replacing the PLFG with a canonical pre-trained CLIP feature as input to the encoder.
+As shown in~\cref{tab:ablation}, our joint scheme utilizing the PLFG can significantly improve the prompt-motion consistency, resulting in an increase in {R-precision} and {MM-dist}.
 Moreover, our VQVAE backbone quantizing the motion representation into a motion codebook, enables interaction with the linguistic feature codebook, leading to significant improvements in prompt-motion correspondences and outperforms other baselines built with our linguistic feature generator (SignDiffuse, Ham2Pose-3d) and generates more text-motion consistent results.